dan-mihai-filipescu/eliLaBr/README.md

   A list with Electromagnetic interactions must always by used from the "*#===> Set Electromagnetic Interaction*" block of macro-commands.
 If multiple macro-commands from the Electromagnetic block are un-commented, only the last macro-commands will be active.
 The keywords ending with **_usr** correspond to the electromagnetic physics package classes build within **eliLaBr** simulation code.

   Specifying the list with hadronic interactions from "*#===> Set Hadronic Interaction Only*" block of macro-commands is optional.
-Only one macro-commands from the Hadronic block can be un-commented.
+Only one macro-command from the Hadronic block can be un-commented.